February 4th, 2020 / 0 Comments

 Excess weight can also affect the way brains function in terms of learning, memory and impulse control.

-In our research at Children’s National, we are working to identify areas that are particularly challenging for youth with obesity and how weight loss affects mental health.
-This is important information needed to provide treatment to youth with obesity in order to help them be healthy and function at their best each day.
+In our research at Children’s National, we are working to identify areas that are particularly challenging for youth who are affected by obesity and how weight loss affects mental health.
+This is important information needed to provide treatment to youth who are affected by obesity in order to help them be healthy and function at their best each day.